 Warlock got a sequel in 2014 called Warlock 2: The Exiled, which leaned into the dimension hopping a bit more.
 It wasn’t as creative as the first game, but it’s still pretty decent.
 Both are notable for the fact that Civ V’s UI is replicated quite accurately, making it very obvious what the primary inspiration was.

-Recently released from early access, Old World is a 4X game that attempts to deconstruct Civ and innovate in ways that push the boundaries more so than any other rival.
+One of the more recent turn-based strategy games and released from early access in 2022, Old World is a 4X that attempts to deconstruct Civ and innovate in ways that push the boundaries more so than any other rival.
 It’s the brainchild of Soren Johnson – the former lead designer of Civilization IV – and his studio Mohawk Games.
 Old World is locked to the ancient and classical ears, featuring civilisations such as Rome, Carthage, and Assyria.

 The mechanical elements around empire management are fine, but the real innovations lie in the addition of Crusader Kings-style character elements, events, and the ‘orders’ system.
 This converts a player’s ability to act into a finite resource, as opposed to every unit getting to do something every turn.
 Check out our Old World review for more, but this is definitely one worth checking out.